Cheng-Lin-Li/AI/Propositional_Logic/README.md

     Major Functions:

     1. is_satisfiable(KB, algorithm = 'DPLL'): This implementation include DPLL and PL_Resolution algorithm to verify the satisfiability of the sentence.
+You can switch the global variable, ALGORITHM = 'DPLL' # or 'PL_Resolution', to change it.

         You can choose either 'DPLL' or 'PL_Resolution' to switch the algorithm.